CEP-Comwell/Linux-Sysadmin-Training/Module5_Processes_and_Services.md

    - Try `kill PID` first (graceful termination)
    - Use `kill -9 PID` only when necessary (forceful kill)
    - Always check if the process actually stopped

+> 🚨 **Critical**: Never use `kill -9` on system services without trying graceful shutdown first.
+This can cause data corruption.

 3. **Use Background Jobs Wisely**
    - Use `&` for long-running commands